 Crashed December 3, 1944

-At roughly 14:16 an A6M3 Hamp came from high one o'clock, attack scoring hits on the No. 2 engine.
+After dropping their bombs, the formation was attacked by enemy fighters.
+At roughly 2:16pm an A6M3 Hamp came from high one o'clock, attack scoring hits on the no. 2 engine.
 Two large pieces of metal were observed flying off either from No 2 nacelle or inner wing.
-Shortly after this the lead ship feathered No. 4 engine, then unfeathered it and feathered No. 3, engine.
+Shortly after this the lead ship feathered no. 4 engine, then unfeathered it and feathered No. 3, engine.
 By this time there was smoke mixed with gasoline trailing over left inner wing panel.
 As soon as No. 3 engine was feathered, the lead ship lost so much speed it fell behind the formation.

 Fates of the Crew